 The San Remo Café was a working-class Greenwich Village Italian restaurant and bar that operated from about 1925 to 1967.
 It was located on the ground floor of the tenement building at 189 Bleecker Street, corner of MacDougal Street.

 Though mob-owned and not especially welcoming, it became a famous Bohemian hangout in the late 1940s and ’50s that attracted a mixed Beat and gay clientele with, among its most prominent patrons, many artists, writers, dancers, and actors.
-These included such gay luminaries as Tennessee Williams, Gore Vidal, James Baldwin, Allen Ginsberg, William Burroughs, Jack Kerouac, W.H.
+These included such gay and bisexual luminaries as Tennessee Williams, Gore Vidal, James Baldwin, Allen Ginsberg, William S. Burroughs, Jack Kerouac, W.H.
 Auden, Chester Kallman, Harold Norse, John Cage, Larry Rivers, Frank O’Hara, Montgomery Clift, and Merce Cunningham.
-One of the San Remo’s most famous legends is Vidal picking up Jack Kerouac here, and taking him to the Chelsea Hotel for sex.
+One of the San Remo’s most famous legends is Vidal picking up Kerouac here, and taking him to the Chelsea Hotel for sex.